peppergrinder/js_codecademy/README.md

 // Code here can't use pizzaName
 ```
+### Scope benefits
+Given the challenges with global variables and scope pollution, we should follow best practices for scoping our variables as tightly as possible using block scope.

+Tightly scoping your variables will greatly improve your code in several ways:
+- It will make your code more legible since the blocks will organize your code into discrete sections.
+- It makes your code more understandable since it clarifies which variables are associated with different parts of the program rather than having to keep track of them line after line!
+- It’s easier to maintain your code, since your code will be modular.
+- It will save memory in your code because it will cease to exist after the block finishes running.

 ### Scope recap
 - **Scope** refers to where variables can be accessed throughout the program, and is determined by where and how they are declared.
 - **Blocks** are statements that exist within curly braces {}.